 Naturally, when you put the bottle of olive oil back to room temperature again, it’ll return to a liquid state in a few hours.
 However, don’t expect it to happen in 10 minutes.
 If you plan on using solidified olive oil, make sure to take it out of the fridge earlier.

 If you need to unsolidify olive oil quickly, you can even pour the olive oil bottle into the warm (not hot) water for a few minutes.
 That way, it’ll return to a liquid state quicker.
-Just take a pot, pour some warm water in it, and put the olive oil bottle inside.
+Just take a pot, pour some warm water into it, and put the olive oil bottle inside.

 Keep The Olive Oil Away From The Fridge